 Focusing primarily on quantitative data

-Most of the time, companies focus mainly on quantitative data i.e., numbers about customer analytics and data management.
+Most of the time, companies focus mainly on quantitative data — numbers on customer analytics and data management.

 It simply shows what your audience is experiencing when they communicate with you.

-For example, if you have conducted a survey and noticed that a customer has rated a 4 out of 5, still, you missed a perfect score, why?
+For example, if you have conducted a survey and noticed that a customer has rated a 4 out of 5, but you still missed a perfect score, why?
 Numbers are not enough to describe this.

-Hence, it’s an important factor to consider for powerful decision-making.
+Hence, it's an essential factor to consider for robust decision-making.

 Simply relying on survey replies

-When you say customer intelligence data, it doesn’t mean this involves only information associated with survey replies.
+When you say customer intelligence data, it doesn't mean it's limited to information from survey responses.

-The truth is that such data is not easy to collect, and many businesses don’t conduct surveys due to a shortage of time.
+The truth is that such data is not easy to collect, and many businesses don't conduct surveys because they lack the time.

 Not acting upon insights